 Using an active monitoring solution, you can regain total visibility and control of your end-user experience regardless of how, when, where and what applications are being used.

 In the next episode, we’ll cover the first best practice and how you can easily regain visibility and control of your WAN performance.
-You can also watch the following short and illustrative "how-to" video to provision QualIT and try it on your own network.

 In the meantime, I’d love to hear your comments, feedback or your own hints and best practices as a network professional, in order to regain visibility and control back.
 Do let me know!